leaderit/graphql-postgres-template/doc/AUTH.md

     }

 If a login action was successfull, the variable 'success' will content true.
-In other case it will content 'false' and 'error' will content text of the error.
+In other case it will content 'false' and 'error' will content a text of the error.

 ## User Profile